Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- /07/2014
+	- Autopickup Better Weapon option now keeps your current weapon as long as it's better than the LMG.
+	-

 - 20/07/2014
 	- Fixed vanilla bug where the Commander would log out attacking.
 	- Fixed vanilla bug that made trigger volumes bigger than their representation in the editor.
 This affected some map locations (power node issues).